How can I create a reddit / twitter / linkedin post mockup?

 1. The “Wrong on Purpose” Test

 Hypothesis: Being slightly wrong generates more engagement than being right.
 The experiment: Post “JavaScript is basically Python” vs “Introduction to JavaScript” Why this might work: People love correcting others.
 It’s dopamine for nerds.
 Why this might backfire: You look like an idiot.
 Your credibility tanks.
 Was it worth the engagement?
 Advanced test: Put the error in a Reddit title (can’t be edited), then correct yourself in comments.
 Does this double engagement or just make people ignore you?2.
-The Curiosity Gap Experiment
+The Curiosity Gap + Outlandish Claims

 Theory: “Accidentally public for 24 hours” beats “Free download” every time.
 Your test: Same content, two frames.
 Which gets more clicks?
 Why I might be full of it: People are wise to fake scarcity.
 This could trigger “scam” detectors instead of desire.
 The real experiment: Track not just clicks but follow-through.
 Do people actually consume “accidentally leaked” content more?
 Here’s my challenge to you: Use the mockup tool above to create the most absurd-but-plausible claim you can think of.
 Post it in a familiar format.
 See what happens.
 My hypothesis: If you wrap insane claims in familiar UI, people’s brains process the format before the content.
 You get a few seconds of credibility borrowed from Reddit/X/LinkedIn’s design language.
 Examples to try:- “I increased conversion rates 847% by adding comic sans” (on LinkedIn)